The International Investigations Review: Australia

 The whistle-blower amendments align Australia with international developments, and will lead to an increase in regulatory and criminal investigations, as well as prosecutions of corporations.

 i Corporate liability

-Under the existing regime, civil and criminal corporate liability can be derived from common law or from statute.
+Civil and criminal corporate liability can be derived from common law or from statute.
 The standard of proof in civil proceedings is 'on the balance of probabilities', while in criminal proceedings it is 'beyond a reasonable doubt'.

 Under common law, a corporation is liable for the conduct and guilty mind of a person or persons who are the directing will and mind of the corporation.
 Commonly, that person or persons will be the managing director, board of directors or a person who has the authority to act on the corporation's behalf.
-Criminal liability can also extend to employees or agents acting within the actual or apparent scope of their employment, if the corporate expressly, tacitly or impliedly authorises or permits the conduct that is the subject of the offence.
+Corporate criminal liability can also extend to employees or agents acting within the actual or apparent scope of their employment, if the corporate expressly, tacitly or impliedly authorises or permits the conduct that is the subject of the offence.

 The main form of penalty imposed on a corporate body is a fine.

 Statutory fines have defined maximum limits, either expressed by a maximum number of penalty units that can be imposed or by a monetary figure.
 As of 1 July 2020, in a law of the commonwealth or territory ordinance, unless the contrary intention appears, one penalty unit amounts to A$222.
 The quantum of the fine can be significant.
 For example, if a corporate body is found guilty of the offence of bribery of a commonwealth public official, the maximum fine that can be imposed is 100,000 penalty units (amounting to more than A$22 million).